Want your students to stop searching blindly? We can show them how.

 When requesting library instruction, please consider the following:

-- Library instruction should be tailored to a particular assignment for students to fully benefit from the session.
+- Library instruction should be tailored to a particular assignment.

 - Research shows that point-of-need library instruction is particularly valuable for students.
 Plan to request your session when your students will be starting research for a project.

 - Instructors are required to attend library instruction sessions with their students and should plan to discuss the course and relevant assignments with the assigned librarian before the session.

 - Instruction requests are filled on a first-come, first-served basis.
 If the time requested cannot be met, we will work with the faculty member to provide a mutually satisfactory alternative.
 Please try to allow two weeks' lead time to facilitate adequate preparation; your students will be the ones to benefit.

 A librarian will contact you as soon as possible to confirm your request.